Store Locator

 Holafly

 Holafly has eSIMs for Saudi Arabia that run on the STC network, another carrier known for its broad coverage and fast speeds.
 What’s unique here is plans are based more on the length of your stay.
-Choose the duration and you get unlimited data over that period, though is limited to 4G LTE, not 5G.
-Rates range from $7.90 for 1 day to $23.90 for 7days, and $36.90 for 10 days.
+Choose the duration and you get unlimited data (or extensive data, depending on your location) over that period.
+Most plans are limited to 4G LTE, not 5G.
+Rates range from $7.90 for 1 day to $23.90 for 7 days, to $36.90 for 10 days, to $106.90 for 30 days.

 Yesim